 - Encourage all students to get involved by assigning team roles, for example, a discussion leader, timekeeper for questions, and a scribe or recorder.

 - Give students a few minutes to decide on names for their engineering teams.

 - Read the President's Memo to the class.
 (Alternatively, have a student read it to the class, or have each student read it to themselves.
-If the latter, provide a copy of the President's Memo for each student.)
+If the latter, provide a copy of the memo for each student.)

 - Give groups a defined amount of time to discuss and record answers to the worksheet questions.

-- Have students generate a list of design constraints that are given or implied in the President's Memo, graphic organizer and maps.
-If students have already generated the list of constraints, have them go over it and decide as a class if anything needs to be added.
+- Have students generate a list of design constraints that are given or implied in the memo, graphic organizer and maps.
+If students have already generated the list of constraints, have review it and decide as a class if anything needs to be added.

-- Come together as a class and have each team share their answers.
+- Come together as a class and have each team share its answers.
 This "idea sharing" helps get the class involved.
-TIP: Moderate this activity by having the teams report back after each question or at the end.
+Tip: Moderate this activity by having the teams report back after each question or at the end.

-- (optional) As homework, assign students to each measure the dimensions (length, width, height) of his/her bedroom.
-Doing this makes the next lesson/activity go more smoothly.
+(optional) Homework: Assign students to each measure the dimensions (length, width, height) of his/her bedroom.
+Doing this makes the next activity go more smoothly.
 When turned in, review the measurements to see if they seem reasonable.